nham/gymnosporangium/docs/cycles.md

 A graph $G = (V, E)$ is the **subgraph** of a graph $H = (W, F)$ iff $V \subseteq W$ and $E \subseteq F$.
 If $E$ consists of every edge in $F$ between nodes in $V$, then $G$ is said to be an **induced subgraph** or to be the subgraph **induced by $V$**.

 # Connected component
-An induced subgraph $H$ of $G$ is a **connected component** of $G$ iff there is a walk starting at any node and ending at any other node in $H$.
+A unigraph $G$ is **connected** iff there is a path from any node to any other node in $G$.

-Note: everyone else seems to call this a "strongly connected component", but that's a bad name because it makes you think there's some other notion of connectedness in use.
-"Strongly connected component" is actually how you generalize "connected component" to digraphs, as far as I understand.
-It's the only notion of connectedness you generally want.
-Hence I call it simply "connected component" here.

 # Trees
-A **tree** is either the empty graph or a tuple $(T, i)$ where $T$ is a graph such that there is a unique walk from $i$ to any other node in $T$.
+A **tree** is either the empty unigraph or a tuple $(T, i)$ where $T$ is a unigraph such that there is a unique path from $i$ to any other node in $T$.
 The node $i$ is called the **root** of the tree.

 Trees must be acyclic, since if there were a cycle starting and ending at node $j$, then there would not be a unique path from the root to $j$ (we could always append the cycle to get another path from root to $j$).

 In a rooted tree, each node has a well-defined **level**, which is the length of the path from root to the node.

+## Proposition
+A unigraph $G$ is a tree iff it is either empty or there is exactly one node with no in-neighbors and all other nodes have exactly one in-neighbor.

+*Proof:* If $G$ is a tree with root $i$, then if it's non-empty, $i$ could not have any in-neighbors because the empty path starts and ends at $i$.
+Also, if any non-root node $j$ failed to have an in-neighbor, then there would be no path $i \to j$.
+Now since we know every non-root node has at least one in-neighbor, if a non-root node $j$ had more than one in-neighbor, we could find two different paths $i \to j$.

+Conversely, an empty unigraph is a tree by definition, and if a graph $G$ has exactly one node with no in-neighbors and all other nodes with exactly 1 in-neighbor, then we can construct a path from $i$ to any other node $j \neq i$ by starting at $j$ and working our way backwards via in-neighbors.
+This will give us a path, and the only way there could be another path is if one node had more than one in-neighbor.
+$\Box$.

 # Breadth-first search